vuestorefront/magento2/docs/guide/ssr.md

 ## Introduction

-VueStorefront 2 - Magento 2 integrations use @vue-storefront/cache module that adds posibility to cache some server-side rendered pages.
+VueStorefront 2 - Magento 2 integrations use @vue-storefront/cache module that adds possibility to cache some server-side rendered pages.

 ### What is cached